nadeemelahi/cal/README.md

 var mycal = new Cal($myDiv);

-make a calendar, and using the cal as
+make a calendar, and using the cal as a date picker tool.

-Read the calendar pick date as inputdate property var pickedDate = mycall.inputdate;
+Read the calendar pick date as inputdate property

+var pickedDate = mycall.inputdate;

 gnu gpl license